 How to prevent toilet blockages

-One of the easiest ways to keep your toilet clean and obstruction free is to make your own toilet bombs.
-You’ll need:
+One of the easiest ways to keep your toilet clean and obstruction-free is to make your own toilet bombs.
+This will also help to prevent the limescale buildup we mentioned above.

 - 300 grams baking soda